nuxeo-sandbox/nuxeo-labs-content-intelligence-connector/README-Enrichment.md

 <br>

-## Nuxeo Configuration Parameters
+## Nuxeo Configuration Parameters and Service Contributions

-For calling the Enrichment/Data curation service, you need to setup the following configuration parameters in nuxeo.conf.
+The service for calling Enrichment/Data curation is configurable: You can contribute several XML extensions, each with a different `name`, then use this `name` when calling one of the operations.
+The plugin will then authenticate and connect to a `baseUrl` using the specified configuration.

+The plugin provides a `"default"` configuration, that uses the following configuration parameters that you should set in nuxeo.conf if you want to call only one possible application in Hyland Content Intelligence Cloud.

+#### Configuration Parameters

 * `nuxeo.hyland.cic.auth.baseUrl`: The authentication endpoint.
 The plugin adds the "/connect/token" final path.
 So your URL is something like `https://auth.etc.etc.hyland.com/idp` (This is the same parameter as for Knowledge Enrichment)
 * `nuxeo.hyland.cic.contextEnrichment.baseUrl`: The enrichment base URL (endpoints, like `"/api/content/process"` will be added to this URL).